 - Set some parameters around your screen time so that you have some downtime from your search and from input that may undermine your confidence and energy.

 “Take control of this narrative,” I told him.
 Former colleagues and other professional contacts will find out eventually.
 It’s best if they hear it from you in a way that handily dismisses concerns.
-Even loose connections, people you see at the gym or your neighbors, will become advocates for you if you intentionally loop them in to what you’re experiencing.
-There’s no need to overshare, and there’s no need to hide.
+Even loose connections, people you see at the gym or your neighbors, will become advocates for you and your career future if you intentionally loop them in on what you’re experiencing.
+There’s no need to overshare, but there’s no need to hide.